couch-consulting/bayes_insurance_java/README.md

 ## Next Todos
 * Write up connection setup
-* Think about: Build correct hierarchy (not one file)
-    * Create another file structure where it is not a one-file solution and easier to read/inspect Think about
 * Check if docu is good
-* Think about jar app or stick with .bat?
+* Think about jar app or stick with .bat? -> unable to build jar because java library path thanks to netica.
 * Switch to pdf docu for turn in